-Located in Eugene, Oregon, USA, on a 10-hectare site, the plant specializes in the production and treatment of utility poles and wood drying.
-The facilities include four pressure treating cylinders for oilborne preservatives, providing a total annual treating capacity of approximately 80,000 cubic metres.
+Located in Eugene, Oregon, on a 10-hectare site, the plant specializes in the production and treatment of utility poles and wood drying.
+The facilities include four pressure treating cylinders for oil-borne preservatives, providing a total annual treating capacity of approximately 80,000 cubic metres.
 The plant is also equipped with two incisors and administrative offices.

-For the year ending December 31, 2019, capital expenditures totalling \$301,000 were made to purchase of a vacuum pump and condenser.
+For the year ending December 31, 2020, capital expenditures totalling \$707,000 were devoted to the first phase of a new framing line.